Combinatorial Sums and Identities Involving Generalized Sum-of-Divisors Functions with Bounded Divisors: Complete proofs of the new results

-To simplify notation for the multiple sum formulas we obtain in the next few formulas, we define the following sums where we denote $\Sigma_k f$ to be the multiple sum defined by $\Sigma_k$ over the function, $f$, whose inputs are implicit to the indices of summation in $\Sigma_k$:
+To simplify notation for the multiple sum formulas we obtain in the next few formulas, we define the shorthand notation for the next sums where we denote $\Sigma_k f$ to be the multiple sum defined by $\Sigma_k$ over the function $f$ taken such that $f$ has at least $k$ parameters indexed naturally by the summations in $\Sigma_k$.
+The usage below the next definitions makes clear what we mean by using this convention.